Negotiations to end apartheid in South Africa: Democratic elections: April 1994

 In the run-up to the 1994 elections, a final stumbling block was the continued boycott of the elections by the members of the Freedom Alliance.
 Shortly before the election, an international delegation, led by former U.S. Secretary of State Henry Kissinger and former British Foreign Secretary Peter Carington, visited South Africa to broker a resolution to the IFP's election boycott, or, failing that, to persuade the ANC and NP to delay the elections to avert possible violence.
-Rejecting the call to delay, the ANC and NP offered Buthelezi additional guarantees of the status of the Zulu monarchy, and Buthelezi's IFP agreed to participate in the elections.
-Its name was added to the ballot papers, which had already been printed, by means of a sticker added manually to the bottom of each slip.
+The talks fell apart without a resolution, and the prospect of civil war seemed imminent.
+Buthelezi's IFP was convinced to participate in the elections by a secret deal negotiated with the NP in which all of the land of KwaZulu was transferred into a trust with the Zulu King as sole trustee.
+The IFP's name was added to the ballot papers, which had already been printed, by means of a sticker added manually to the bottom of each slip.
 Opposition from other wings of the former COSAG was also neutralised: in March, days after Mangope announced that his "country" would not participate in the elections, his administration was effectively paralysed by the Bophutatswana crisis.
 In the aftermath of the crisis, which was considered humiliating by some far-right leaders, the Freedom Front split from the Afrikaner Volksfront and confirmed its intention to contest the elections, ensuring that far-right Afrikaners would be represented in the new government.

 On 27 April 1994, a date later celebrated as Freedom Day, South Africa held its first elections under universal suffrage.
 The ANC won a resounding majority in the election and Mandela was elected president.
 Six other parties were represented in the national legislature and among them, under the provisions of the interim Constitution, the NP and IFP won enough seats to participate alongside the ANC in a single-term coalition Government of National Unity.
 Also in terms of a constitutional provision, de Klerk was appointed Mandela's second deputy president.